paulpacaud/paulpacaud.github.io/_pages/about.md

 I’ve worked in very diverse environments ranging from applied science in industry (quant trading @ Engie, cloud consulting @ PwC), product development in startup (startup @ Brio) and academic research (PhD studies @ Inria).
 Here are a few takeaways:

 At <a href="https://brio.ink/">Brio</a>, the startup I co-founded, I built and deployed an AI-powered interview coaching platform for universities.
-Brio helps students get an interview (CV improvement tool), and then helps them prep for this interview (conversation simulation).
-Brio is now helping +15,000 students across +20 paying partner universities, and generates over +$100K ARR.
+Brio helps students get an interview (CV analysis, Linkedin analysis, Cold reach automation), and then helps you prep for this interview (interview simulation).
+Brio is now helping +15,000 students across +20 paying partner universities (among them HEC, Science Po, EDHEC, CentraleSupélec...).

 At <a href="https://gems.engie.com/">Engie Trading</a>, I worked within the Power & Gas Trading desk.
 I helped to approximate hard constrained optimization problems on the Power Market, and deployed applied ML models on the Gas Market.